 Glen Tana Conservation Area

 Glen Tana, an iconic 1,060 acres of land with two miles of the Little Spokane River, is a prime location for the salmon reintroduction efforts of the Spokane Tribe of Indians.
+The upland ponderosa pine forest, already adjacent to Riverside State Park, opens up miles of possibilities for increasing access to the outdoors for the community through our partnership with Washington State Parks.
 As part of Inland Northwest Land Conservancy’s mission of connection, we are working to reconnect people, lands, and salmon in the Little Spokane River.

 Give Today